redis/docs/content/operate/kubernetes/deployment/helm.md

 To install with Openshift, add `--set openshift.mode=true`.

 To monitor the installation add the `--debug` flag.
-The installation runs several jobs synchonously and may take few minutes to complete.
+The installation runs several jobs synchronously and may take few minutes to complete.

 ### Install from local directory

-DOWNLOAD TGZ FILE
-HELM INSTALL FROM LOCAL DIRECTORY

-## Configuration
+1. Find the latest release on the [redis-enterprise-k8s-docs Github](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases) and download the `tar.gz` source code into a local directory.

+1. Install the Helm chart from your local directory.

+    ```sh
+    helm install <release-name> <path-to-chart> \
+        -- namespace <namespace-name> \
+        -- create-namespace
+    ```

+To install with Openshift, add `--set openshift.mode=true`.

+To monitor the installation add the `--debug` flag.
+The installation runs several jobs synchronously and may take few minutes to complete.

+### Specify values during install

-helm show values redis/redis-enterprise-operator --version <release-name>
+1. View configurable values with `helm show values redis/redis-enterprise-operator --version <release-name>`.

+1. Install the Helm chart, overriding specific value defaults using `--set`.

+    ```sh
+    helm install <operator-name> redis-enterprise-helm/redis-enterprise-operator \
+        -- version <release-name> \
+        -- namespace <namespace-name> \
+        -- create-namespace
+        --set <key1>=<value1> \
+        --set <key2>=<value2>
+    ```

 ### Install with values file